-USCB offers the Bachelor of Science with a major in Computational Science.
+USCB offers the Bachelor of Science in Computational Science.
 To qualify for graduation, a student must meet general education requirements and Computational Science core requirements as stated below.

-Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Liberal Arts Electives requirements.
+English Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must h grade of "C" or higher.
+Numeri cal and Analytical Reasoning6 MATH B101 or a higher level mathematics course, plus an additional course in mathematics, statistics, or computer science.
+Majors: requirements in this category will be fulfilled by Program Requirements in (II) below.
+No add courses are required.
+Speech COMM B140, B201 or B230 3 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 6 Majors: ENGL B462 is a Program Requirement in (II) below and satisfies 3 hrs. of the Liberal Arts Ele requirements.
 Choose 3 additional hrs.

-HIST B101, B102, B111, B112, B115, or B116 3

-Fine Arts 3

-Social/Behavioral Sciences 3

-Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.

-Courses from: ARTH, ARTS, MUSC, or THEA.
+HIST B101, B102, B111, B112, B115, or B116 Fine Arts 2 Social/Behavioral Sciences 3 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHI PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits in MUSC and THEA may not be used to ful requirement.
+2 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
+One-hour credits in MUSC and THEA n be used to fulfill this requirement.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

+Two courses, at least one with associated laboratory 7